AdalbertoLacruz/less_dart/README.md

 This is the standard default, but it could be modified by inclusion or exclusion paths.
 The exclusion paths start with '!'.
 And the '*' is supported in the paths.

-The power of Dart builder is chain transformers, so a `.less` file will be converted to a `.css` file and this could be the source for a polymer transformer, by example.
+The power of Dart builder is to chain transformers, so a `.less` file will be converted to a `.css` file and this could be the source for a polymer transformer, as an example.
 Consider to use the less transformer as the first in the chain.

 When pub build is started, a change in a `.less` file, or a `.html` file detected as entry point, trigger the transformer process again.